jakubowiczish/KeyboardTeacher/README.md

 ## Keyboard Teacher

-Console application that is destined to help you improve your typing skills!
+Console application that is designed to help you improve your typing skills!

 In order to run this app:
 1. Download necessary files